Stellar (song)

 "Stellar" is a song by American rock band Incubus.
-It was released on June 13, 2000 as the second single from their third album Make Yourself.
+It was released on June 13, 2000, as the second single from their third album Make Yourself.
 The song reached number 2 on the US Modern Rock Tracks and also reached number 17 on the US Mainstream Rock charts and number 7 on Bubbling Under Hot 100 Singles.

 Music video

-The music video released in 2000 has the band playing in a surreal, celestial atmosphere.
+The music video, released in 2000, has the band playing in a surreal, celestial atmosphere.
 A young woman (played by Brandon Boyd's then-girlfriend Jo) ends up traveling into space to meet Boyd.
 During the chorus, the band is seen playing in front of a white screen with floating lines and graphs spinning around in the background.

-In other media

-It is featured in the Daria movie Is It College Yet?.

-Cover version is featured in Guitar Hero and as downloadable content for the Xbox 360 version of Guitar Hero II.

-Master recording is featured in Guitar Hero Smash Hits and downloadable content for Rocksmith and Rock Band.